cgoodnight68/DBP_Beta_TestTools/README.md

 gem install net-sftp

+gem install tiny-tds

 for the next gem Posgres needs to be installed, install with brew install postgresql.
 If Brew not installed install it with /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 gem install pg